Towerism/dotfiles/README.md

 - mpc (control mopidy/mpd playback)
 - Spotify

+Here are more optional requirements related to the Language Server Protocol.
+You only have to install these if you want LSP-support in neovim:

+- vls (vue)
+- clangd (c/c++)
+- typescript-language-server
+- rls (rust)

 ## Usage

 You may have to remove existing dotfiles if they are not already managed by GNU